Guray00/ComputerEngineeringPoliTO/II - MAGISTRALE/I - [01PDWOV] Information System/questions.md

 For example: telephone network, social network.

+### List a few principles to be applied in process redesign

 ### When doing process redesign, four dimensions should be considered and flexibility.
 Define the meaning of 'flexibility' in this context

 - Capability of process to react (possibly with no changes on time cost quality)